ozdemirbatu/DSA210-Youtube-Analysis/README.md

-# DSA210-Youtube-Analysis
-I spend a significant amount of time on YouTube, whether it's for learning new things or simply having fun.
-From tutorials to entertainment, YouTube has become an integral part of my routine.
-This project is my attempt to explore and analyze how I engage with the platform and uncover meaningful patterns in my viewing behavior.

-My interests are very diverse, and my watch history reflects that.
-Some of the content categories I enjoy include:

-- Gaming: Gaming content is a big part of my YouTube time.
-- Food: Cooking tutorials, recipe videos, and food reviews.
-- Sports: I follow NBA and football, both for the latest updates and highlights of memorable games.
-- Psychology: Videos that dive into the human mind, behavior, and self-improvement topics fascinate me.
-- Technology: News, reviews, and deep dives into the latest tech advancements keep me informed.
-- Music: My playlists are full of hip-hop and electronic music, and I enjoy exploring new tracks and remixes.

-Through this project, I aim to understand how my interests translate into viewing habits.
-I hope to identify:

-- My Most-Watched Genres: What type of content takes up the most screen time?
-- Viewing Patterns: Are there specific times when I’m more likely to watch educational content versus entertainment?
-- Personal Trends: How do my preferences evolve over time?
-This analysis will not only provide insights into my habits but also serve as a way to reflect on my screen time and make more intentional choices about my content consumption.
-Plus, it’s a fun way to combine my personal interests with data science!

-## Dataset

-The dataset is extracted from my personal YouTube watch history using Google Takeout.
-It contains:

-- Video Titles: Names of the videos I have watched.
-- Timestamps: The exact time each video was watched.
-- Categories: Types of content, such as music, education, or entertainment.
-- Devices Used: Information on whether I watched on a phone, laptop, computer, or TV.

-## Project Idea and Plan
-### Project Idea
-This project aims to analyze my YouTube watch history to understanding trends and patterns in my viewing habits.
-By examining my personal data, I intend to explore what types of content I consume the most, identify my peak activity times, and gain insights into how my preferences reflect my interests in gaming, sports, food, technology, music, and psychology.
-The project combines data analysis and visualization techniques to transform raw data into meaningful insights.

-### Project Plan
-Data Collection and Preparation:

-- Extract watch history using Google Takeout.
-- Clean and preprocess the data to remove duplicates and format it for analysis.

-Exploratory Data Analysis (EDA):

-- Identify the most-watched genres and categories.
-- Analyze time-based trends (e.g., viewing activity by time of day and day of the week).
-- Explore relationships between content types and viewing behaviors.

-Visualization:

-- Use bar charts, heatmaps, and word clouds to represent trends and insights visually.

-Insights and Reporting:

-- Summarize findings to better understand my content consumption patterns.
-- Highlight areas for improvement, such as balancing entertainment with educational content.

-Future Work:

-- Expand the analysis to include data from other platforms.
-- Combining it with other data to see what I watched where.
-- Explore predictive modeling to forecast future viewing preferences.
+#YouTube Watch History Analysis

+YouTube has become an integral part of my daily life, serving as a source of entertainment, education, and inspiration.
+From tutorials to entertainment, it offers endless content for both productivity and relaxation.
+This project explores my YouTube watch history to uncover meaningful patterns, validate hypotheses, and gain actionable insights into my viewing behavior.

+##Motivation
+My interests span across a diverse range of topics, and my watch history reflects this variety.
+By analyzing my data, I aim to:

+- Understand how my preferences translate into viewing habits.
+- Identify time-based viewing patterns.
+- Make more intentional choices about content consumption.
+##Interests and Categories
+Some of the key content categories I enjoy include:

+- Gaming: Videos related to games, esports, and live streams are a significant part of my viewing activity.
+- Music: I explore a variety of hip-hop and electronic music, often diving into DJ sets and live performances.
+- Sports: Highlights, updates, and commentary on NBA and football games keep me informed and entertained.
+- Technology: Deep dives into the latest advancements, product reviews, and tutorials fuel my curiosity.
+- Psychology: Exploring videos on self-improvement, human behavior, and mental health fascinates me.
+- Food: Cooking tutorials, recipe videos, and food reviews inspire my culinary experiments.
+##Project Objectives
+This project combines personal interest and data science techniques to analyze my YouTube watch history and answer key questions:

+- What are my most-watched genres?
+Discover the content categories that dominate my screen time.

+- How does my viewing behavior vary across time?
+Identify patterns by the hour of the day, day of the week, and working vs. non-working hours.

+- What trends emerge in my preferences?
+Understand how my preferences evolve over time and how specific channels influence my interests.
+##Dataset
+The dataset is extracted from my personal YouTube watch history using Google Takeout and contains:

+- Video Titles: The names of the videos I have watched.
+- Timestamps: The exact date and time of each video.
+- Categories: Content types, such as music, gaming, education, or entertainment.
+- Channels: Information on the content creators and their influence on my preferences.

+##Data Preprocessing
+- Parsed timestamps to extract key information such as the hour of the day and day of the week.
+- Categorized videos into predefined content genres.
+- Cleaned data by removing duplicates and irrelevant entries.
+##Analysis Plan
+###Exploratory Data Analysis (EDA)
+- Content Preferences:
+Identify dominant categories (e.g., Gaming, Music) and influential channels.

+- Time-Based Trends:
+Analyze activity by hour, day, and working vs. non-working hours.

+- Viewing Patterns:
+Uncover trends in weekday vs. weekend activity and peak times of viewing.

+##Visualizations
+- Bar Charts: Highlight the distribution of categories and hourly activity.
+- Heatmaps: Show time-based patterns for content consumption.
+- Word Clouds: Represent frequently watched video titles and themes.

+##Hypothesis Validation
+The hypothesis tested in this project is:
+"I watch more YouTube outside of regular 9–17 working hours, and usually close to midnight."
+Through time-based analysis, the data confirms that most of my viewing occurs during non-working hours, with significant peaks close to midnight.

+##Key Insights
+- Content Preferences: Music, Gaming, and Entertainment dominate my watch history.
+Channels like Crossover Talks and Boiler Room significantly influence my viewing.
+- Time Patterns: Most videos are watched during non-working hours, peaking between 9 PM and midnight.
+- Weekday vs. Weekend Trends: Higher activity on weekends correlates with more free time.
+##Future Work
+- Dataset Expansion:
+Include data from other platforms like Netflix and Spotify for a holistic view of digital consumption.
+- Category-Specific Insights:
+Dive deeper into Music genres, Gaming preferences, and specific creators.
+- Predictive Modeling:
+Use machine learning techniques to predict future viewing preferences based on past trends.
+- Content Balance Analysis:
+Investigate the balance between entertainment and educational content to optimize screen time for personal growth.
+##Conclusion
+This analysis not only validates my viewing patterns but also provides actionable insights for intentional content consumption.
+It demonstrates the value of data science in uncovering trends in everyday behavior and offers a foundation for making better decisions about digital habits.